apache/flink/docs/dev/table/connect.md

 Dependencies
 ------------

-The following table list all available connectors and formats.
+The following tables list all available connectors and formats.
 Their mutual compatibility is tagged in the corresponding sections for [table connectors](connect.html#table-connectors) and [table formats](connect.html#table-formats).
-The following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.
+The following tables provide dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.

 {% if site.is_stable %}